Dr. Alex Stone, DPT, CSCS

 This method incorporates both negative pressure and movements.
 It can take different forms.

-Or you can use the more advanced smart suppers that dynamically change pressure.
+You can also use the more advanced smart cuppers that dynamically change pressure.
 The Achedaway Cupper utilizes this technique.

-Dynamic cupping therapy using Achedaway Cupper – TheraCups’s main rival.
+Dynamic cupping therapy using Achedaway Cupper – TheraCup’s main rival.

 All these methods represent a type of cupping known as “Dry Cupping.”
 This type of cupping is non-aggressive.
 There is also “Wet Cupping,” where incisions are made over the Dry Cupping areas, and new cups are placed over the cuttings.